momotsow/OOP-School-Library/README.md

   - [🙏 Acknowledgments ](#-acknowledgments-)

-# 📖 # OOP school library: refactor your code <a name="about-project"></a>
+# 📖 OOP school library: preserve data <a name="about-project"></a>

-**# OOP school library: refactor your code** In this project, you will use your newly acquired knowledge and refactor your previous code.
+**OOP school library: preserve data** In this project you will preserve the data from your app and load preserved data on startup.

 ## 🛠 Built With <a name="built-with"></a>